emintz/ArduinoLib/RTOSAid/README.md

 class does **not** support recursive locks.
 Attempting to relock a `Mutex` will cause unspecified and undesirable behavior.

-The API is designed to assure that locks are released eventually.
+The API is designed to assure that locks are released eventually, and to be released automatically if if an exception is thrown.
 Users are responsible for ensuring prompt release.

 ## `Mutex` Class